 \subsection{Large and small filtered representation categories}

-Let $\bar k$ be a discrete Artinian ring and $G$ be a profinite group.
-As above, we denote by $\A_{\bar k}^G{}^+$ the exact category of $\bar k$\+injective discrete $G$\+modules over~$\bar k$, and by $\A_{\bar k}^G$ its full exact subcategory formed by injective $\bar k$\+modules of finite type endowed with a discrete action of~$G$.
+Let $\bar k$ be a discrete Artinian local ring and $G$ be a profinite group.
+As above, we denote by $\A_{\bar k}^G{}^+$ the exact category of $\bar k$\+injective discrete $G$\+modules over~$\bar k$, and by $\A_{\bar k}^G$ its full exact subcategory formed by injective $\bar k$\+modules of finite rank endowed with a discrete action of~$G$.

 \begin{lem} \textup{(a)} The embedding functor $\A_{\bar k}^G\rarrow \A_{\bar k}^G{}^+$ satisfies the condition (i$\.'$) of Subsection~\ref{exact-surjectivity}; in particular, it induces isomorphisms on all the Ext groups. \textup{(b)} The functor Ext in the exact category $\A_{\bar k}^G{}^+$ transforms infinite direct sums in its first argument into infinite products.
 When its first argument belongs to $\A_{\bar k}^G$, the functor Ext in the exact category $\A_{\bar k}^G{}^+$ transforms infinite direct sums in the second argument into infinite direct sums. \end{lem}